Adult Day Services

 Most facilities use devices that trip an alarm if someone leaves the unit without authorization.
 If your loved one has a tendency to wander, ask about security measures.

 The programs listed are not sitter services or “day-stay” programs.
 Those also can offer respite for caregivers and a safe place for elders, but they are not licensed as adult day services and don’t offer a full range of activities.

-Some housing facilities allow nonresidents to attend a day-stay program with structured activities in a safe environment.
+Some housing facilities allow nonresidents to attend a day- stay program with structured activities in a safe environment.
 These programs often are not licensed adult day services.
-See Housing and Respite.
+See Housing.

 CADES – Concord Adult Day Enrichment Services: 675-2835

 Concord United Methodist Church, 11020 Roane Drive, 37934 Mon.-Fri., 8:30 a.m.-5 p.m. concordumc.com/cades.

 Daily Living Center (CAC): 689-8412

 Mon.-Fri., 7:45 am – 4:15 pm.
 Free or low cost for income- eligible persons.
 RN on call.
 Free transportation.
 Licensed by the State of Tennessee and operated by the Office on Aging’s O’Connor Senior Center.